teiniker/teiniker-lectures-softwaredesign/oo-programming/README.md

 Given that there are so many options, choosing the most appropriate classification scheme is one of the most important aspects of object-oriented analysis and design.

-The **Unified Modeling Language (UML)** is a family of graphical notations, backed by a single meta-model, that help in describing and designing software systems.

-While UML diagrams are independent of any programming language, we can **define a mapping between UML and Java**.
-The following examples show the connection between UML diagrams and their implementation in Java.

 * **Class Diagram**
     * _Exercise_: [User](OOP-User-Exercise) - ([Model solution](OOP-User))